A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Simulation studies

 \subsection{Simulation results}

-\paragraph{Type I error analysis.} The type I error for QTWAS, either with a single choice of $K$ or a unified result based on four choices of $K$, is controlled at all significance levels (Table \ref{tab:H0_new}).

-\paragraph{Power analysis.} QTWAS, combining different quantile intervals, has improved power in most scenarios compared to S-PrediXcan$^*$ (Table \ref{tab:power}).
+The type I error for QTWAS, either with a single choice of $K$ or a unified result based on four choices of $K$, is controlled at all significance levels (Table \ref{tab:H0_new}).
+Regarding power performance, QTWAS, combining different quantile intervals, has improved power in most scenarios compared to S-PrediXcan$^*$ (Figure \ref{fig:power}).
 When the error is Gaussian, both methods have comparable power for the location shift and location-scale models.
 However, QTWAS has substantially improved power over S-PrediXcan$^*$ when the association is local and only at upper quantiles.
 When the error follows the Cauchy distribution, QTWAS performs well compared to S-PrediXcan.
 Additionally, we observe that QTWAS is not very sensitive to the choice of $K$, and the unified approach performs best.

 We further illustrate the power improvement of QTWAS using the partition $K=4$ as an example.
-We provide the figure of region-specific power of the QTWAS test statistics under three models in Appendix Section 2.2.
+We provide the figure of region-specific power of the QTWAS test statistics under three models in Appendix Section 2.1.
 The power of QTWAS in each region reveals the true underlying signal.
 For example, the location shift model with normal errors has equally high power in each region, and the location-scale model with normal errors shows increasing power from lower quantile to upper quantile, corresponding to the assumptions of our model.
 For local signal models, we observed a dominant power boost for QTWAS, owing to the power of QTWAS test statistics in the upper quantile region ($A_4$), corresponding to the true signals being simulated at upper quantiles (i.e., $\tau>0.7$).
-Therefore, the region-specific quantile test statistic can reveal more complex and detailed association patterns.
+Therefore, the region-specific quantile test statistics can reveal more complex and detailed association patterns.